CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 Other extensions you can add manually through VSCode, but then it is not repeatable.
 Better is to modify the script and recreate the image `rust_dev_vscode_img.sh`.

-## Push image to Docker hub
+## Push the image to the Docker hub

 I signed in to hub.docker.com.
-In Account settings - Security I created an access token.
+In Account Settings - Security I created an access token.
 This is the password for `podman login`.
 It is needed only once.
-Then I created a new image repository with the name `rust_dev_vscode_img` and tag `latest`.
+Then I created a new image repository with the name `rust_dev_vscode_img` and tagged it as the `latest`.
 Docker is helping with the push command syntax.
-I use `podman`, so I just renamed `docker` to `podman`.
+I use `Podman`, so I just renamed `Docker` to `Podman`.
 The same for `rust_dev_squid_img`.
 In `host terminal`:

 ```bash